Certifying the activation of Bell nonlocality with finite data: Introduction

 Secondly, even for a confidence polytope with a small number of vertices, one still faces the problem that for each vertex one has to decide whether it belongs to the targeted class of correlations.
 The complexity of this task varies with the class considered: For separable states in low dimensions one can often use criteria like partial transposition \cite{peres_separability_1996, horodecki_separability_1997}, which are computationally efficient.
-For higher-dimensional entanglement, steering, and Bell-local states, this problem is computationally much harder and often cannot be solved in reasonable time even for a relatively low number of states.
-Recently, this problem has received progress for separability~\cite{ohst2022a} and locality~\cite{hirsch2016, algo_lhv_models_calvacanti_2016, nguyen2018, fillettaz2018, nguyen2019, activation_bound_entanglement_2020}.
-However, for our use case, the algorithms for Bell-local states are still too slow and yield insufficient accuracy.
-To overcome this difficulty we extend the technique of polytope approximation~\cite{nguyen2019} to give a fast and accurate numerical method to solve the case of qudit-qubit systems, which play a crucial role in the activation of nonlocality discussed below.
+For higher-dimensional entanglement, steering, and Bell-nonlocal states, this problem is computationally much harder and often cannot be solved in reasonable time even for a relatively low number of states.
+Recently, this problem has received progress for separability \cite{ohst2022a} and Bell locality \cite{hirsch2016, algo_lhv_models_calvacanti_2016, nguyen2018, fillettaz2018, nguyen2019, activation_bound_entanglement_2020}.
+However, for our use case, the algorithms for Bell-local states are still too slow and yield insufficient accuracy, or are limited to a narrow class of states \cite{villegasaguilar2023nonlocality}.
+To overcome this difficulty we extend the technique of polytope approximation \cite{nguyen2019} to give a fast and accurate numerical method to solve the case of qudit-qubit systems, which play a crucial role in the activation of Bell nonlocality discussed below.

-Although our methods are general, to keep the discussion concrete, we use the demonstration of activation of Bell-nonlocality as a principal example, see also Figure~\ref{fig:eggs}.
-Here, one initially prepares an entangled state which cannot violate any Bell inequality.
-But after applying suitable local filters at the distant parties, the transformed state can violate a Bell inequality.
+For the activation of Bell nonlocality, one initially prepares the quantum systems of two distant parties Alice and Bob in a Bell-local state, that is, the state is such that it cannot be used to violate any Bell inequality.
+But after applying suitable local filters at the distant parties, the transformed state can violate a Bell inequality, see also Figure~\ref{fig:eggs}.
+The filter consists of local measurements and a communication between both parties where they agree whether they proceed or discard the currently prepared state.
 An analogous procedure can be formulated for quantum steering inequalities \cite{Saunders2010a, quintino2016}.
-Our methods provide a statistically conclusive verification of a state being Bell-local and thus allow one to verify the activation of Bell-nonlocality and quantum steering.
-We apply this method to optimise the scenario for experimental feasibility, that is, the number of necessary state preparations.
+Our methods provide a statistically conclusive verification of a state being Bell-local and thus allow one to verify the activation of Bell nonlocality and quantum steering.
+We apply this method to optimise the scenario for experimental feasibility, that is, the number of required number of state preparations in the state tomography.